matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 step up to retain history).
 The disadvantage is that it could make for very complex UX for end-users: "Warning, some servers in this room have overridden history retention to conflict with your preferences" etc.

+We let servers specify a default `m.room.retention` for rooms created on their servers as a coarse way to encourage users to not suck up disk space (although it's not recommended).
+This is also how we force E2E encryption on, but it feels quite fragmentory to have magical presets which do different things depending on which server you're on.
+The alternative would be some kind of federation-aware negotiation where a server refuses to participate in a room unless it gets its way on retention settings, however this feels unnecessarily draconian and complex.

 ## Security considerations